Meaning of Fundamental Analysis

-The cash flow statement shows all transactions affecting the movement of cash i.e., all cash inflows and outflows of the firm in a given tenure.
-It records multiple cash related activities to find out the actual cash balance at the end.
+The cash flow statement shows all transactions affecting the movement of cash, i.e., all cash inflows and outflows of the firm in a given tenure.
+It records multiple cash-related activities to determine the actual cash balance at the end.
 The following three activities are part of this statement.

 Types of Analysis from these Statements

 All these financial statements and their numbers gives way to basic analysis of the company related with monetary aspects.
 These are:

 Through ratio analysis technique and based on the numbers reflecting in these statements, various types of analysis is happens.
 This assessment is with regard to business and operational growth on various time frames, business stability, business solvency and debt capacity, operational efficiency and profitability indications, asset utilization, status of short term and long term liquidity, etc.

 By comparing and ascertaining the company’s operations on various parameters, over several years, the analysts try to draw a trend of growth, profits, cash earnings, etc. with the help of trend analysis.

 The analysts also try to compare the company’s performance with other company’s in a similar industry segment, or vis-a-vis average industry performance.
 This is to see and confirm whether the company’s performance is good, bad or at par with the industry average.
 How good is the company’s performance as compared to the industry leaders, etc.